 A metro card is a card that you use to tap up on a monthly basis that can be used anytime and any day that the transportation is in service within Milan.
 The card is valid in the metro, tram and the bus within the urban limit of Milan.
 Beyond the “urban limit” requires an extra cost and you will need to also buy the “extra urban ticket”.The metro card costs 35 euros per month and you can only get this at the beginning of the month within the first few days.
 A “on as you go and tapping up” type of card for tourists simply doesn’t exist.
 You either get the monthly card at the beginning of the month or buy a weekly pass or a single urban ticket.
 As a local, it only made sense to buy the monthly card since I use the metro more or less 5x a week.

 - Location.
-You need to go to a metro station that sells the metro cards or purchase the card online.
-I suggest going to a metro station where you can have a one on one interaction with someone and try not to go during rush hour.
+You need to go to a metro station that sells the metro cards or purchase the card online within the first 3 days in the beginning of the month.
+I suggest going to a metro station where you can have a one on one interaction with someone and try not to go during rush hour (11am or 5pm).
 It can be a pain to wait, trust me, I had to on my first day and it wasn’t fun.

 - Go to Romolo Station.
-I spoke to a local at this station and they say this was the least wait out of all of the metro stations in Milan.
+I spoke to a local while I was waiting for my turn at this location and she said this was the least wait out of all of the metro stations in Milan.
 When I arrived my waiting number was A295 and the current waiting number was at A218.
-Yes, I waited a while but, can you imagine how bad it is elsewhere if, this station had the least waiting time? http://subway.umka.org/map-milan/line-2/romolo.html (scroll down and look for the twirl on the map, that’s where Romolo is located🙂
+Yes, I waited a while but, can you imagine how bad it is elsewhere if, this station had the least waiting time? http://subway.umka.org/map-milan/line-2/romolo.html (scroll down and look for the twirl on the map, that’s where Romolo is located 🙂

 - Pick up a ticket number at the ticket machine next to the regular counter.
 It looks like this http://winenchocolate.com/wp-content/uploads/2014/09/milan-train-8.jpg.
 They actually had signs on the window counter leading to where to get the ticket number but, the actual machine is in Italian and doesn’t have a sign in itself that points “ticket machine here”.
 I had to ask that lovely Italian lady who ended up helping me translate all night to reconfirm that the machine was indeed the ticket machine or not….and it was.
 Sorry, I don’t have a photo for you but it is the only machine against the wall close to the stairs coming in to the station.